kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript-part-3/index.md

 Elm actually forces you to do that, and it contributes to eliminating pretty much all runtime exceptions.
 When something doesn't check out, it fails fast and loud.

-TypeScript lacks this feature as it only typechecks what happens in the source code.
+TypeScript lacks this feature as it only type checks what happens in the source code.

 Luckily, a library like **Purify** or **fp-ts** can give you these guarantees with little extra effort.